Frequently Asked Questions

 Read on to learn the answers to many of the most common of these frequently asked questions about kayaking, our tours, and Desolation Sound!

-Why is Desolation Sound One of the Best Places to Kayak In British Columbia?
+Why Is Desolation Sound One of the Best Kayaking Destinations in BC?

 Desolation Sound is considered to be one of British Columbia’s premier kayaking destinations, and for good cause!
 Let us list the reasons: